Four Maternity Care Trends to Watch

 Women- and Family-Centered Maternity Care Homes

 Just about everyone agrees that the patient-centered medical home will transform primary care.
 But we’ve seen little attention to how best to provide this model of prevention-oriented, personalized, coordinated care to childbearing women and newborns.
 Although we’re just beginning to see implementation, the woman- and family-centered maternity care home concept seems to be gaining ground.
 North Carolina’s Pregnancy Medical Home program provides incentives to Medicaid providers to better coordinate health and social services for pregnant women and provide evidence-based care to reduce preterm births and cesareans.
 We’ve also seen interest in this concept in Minnesota, although legislative hurdles remain.
-We expect to see more innovation in this area, especially as the economic crisis and Medicaid expansion force payers to focus on cost containment and value.
+We expect to see more innovation in this area, especially as the economic crisis and Medicaid expansion force payers to focus on cost containment and online casino value.

 Midwives, birth centers, and home birth